-50. If you have genuine concerns about how we have handled your whistleblowing disclosure you can raise this with the investigating officer(s) and/or the Monitoring Officer.
-We hope that you will be reach a suitable conclusion to the matter but if you remain dissatisfied you can contact the Council's external auditors at:
+If you have genuine concerns about how we have handled your whistleblowing disclosure you can raise this with the investigating officer(s) and, or the monitoring officer.
+We hope that you will reach a suitable conclusion to the matter.
+If you remain dissatisfied you can contact our external auditors at: